 29. In the twelfth month, Duan Liao sent word from Mount Miyun requesting assistance from Zhao.
 However, he soon regretted this choice, and then asked for aid from Yan instead.

 30. Shi Hu sent his General Who Conquers The East, Ma Qiu, with thirty thousand soldiers to meet up with Duan Liao.
 He warned Ma Qiu, "Going to accept a surrender can be much like going to fight a battle.
 You must not take this lightly."
 He assigned Yang Yu, Duan Liao's former minister and now Zhao's Minister of the Left of the Masters of Writing, to act as Ma Qiu's Marshal.

 31. Murong Huang led an army himself to aid Duan Liao.
 Duan Liao secretly plotted with him to destroy the Zhao army.
 Murong Huang sent his son Murong Ke with seven thousand elite cavalry to hide in ambush at Mount Miyun.
 They greatly defeated Ma Qiu at Sanzangkou; sixty to seventy percent of Ma Qiu's soldiers were killed.

 Ma Qiu escaped on foot.
 Yang Yu was captured by Yan.

 33. Murong Huang integrated Duan Liao's troops into his army.
-He treated Duan Liao as an honoured guest, while Yang Yu became the Prefect of the Gentlemen of the Palace.
+He treated Duan Liao as an honored guest, while Yang Yu became his Prefect of the Gentlemen of the Palace.

-34. When Shi Hu heard of Ma Qiu's defeat, he was furious, and stripped him of his ranks and titles.
+34. When Shi Hu heard of Ma Qiu's defeat, he was furious, and stripped Ma Qiu of his ranks and titles.

 "You have attacked us before, and we survived!
 You cannot defeat us.
 Submit!"